This post may contain affiliate links. Please see my disclosure policy.

 The second secret is the ratio of filling to pastry – use too much filling, and it can be tricky to seal the edges of each pie.
 For this recipe, a generous tablespoon of filling is just the right amount.
 Chill your assembled pies one more time (chilling is the key to flaky layers!), then brush with egg wash, sprinkle with sugar, and bake until golden brown.

-You’ll love these hand pies topped with vanilla ice cream and a drizzle of salted caramel sauce!
+You’ll love these hand pies topped with vanilla ice cream and a drizzle of homemade salted caramel sauce!

 - 2 1/2 cups flour

 - 1 tsp salt

 - pinch of nutmeg

 - 1 large egg yolk